SandyWyper/SandyDotDev/src/content/projects/high-5/index.md

 service.nearbySearch(request, searchPlaces)
 ```

-The data received contains a lot of what we need, but not all of it.
+The data received contains a lot of the data we need, but not all of it.
 First though, we can extract the average rating, and number of ratings.
 We use to top 5 rated, out of a possible 60, so long as it has more than 5 reviews.
 Then we can then perform another method on the Place library, `getDetails()` on only the 5 business we want details for using each one's unique place id.

 ```javascript
 topFive.forEach(function (shop) {